How to get started with LinkedIn ads

-We outline the key steps in setting-up a LinkedIn ad campaign so your social media strategy produces the best possible results.
+For those getting started with LinkedIn ads, we outline the key steps in setting-up a LinkedIn ad campaign so your paid media strategy produces the best possible results.

 The biggest advantage LinkedIn ads has over other social ad networks is its detailed targeting and B2B audience.
 You can drill down to detail such as school, as well as targeting across other parameters like industry and job seniority.

-You may also find that it’s more cost effective than PPC with Google AdWords.
+You may also find that LinkedIn advertising is more cost effective than PPC with Google Ads.
 Cost per click (CPC) is not based on keyword and you have more control over who your advert is being served up to.

 How LinkedIn measures CPC